5 things we now know about the tropical disease dengue

 For more than a decade, Johnson & Johnson has been committed to fighting neglected tropical diseases (NTDs) like dengue; in 2012, the company joined leading global health organizations to sign the landmark London Declaration on Neglected Tropical Diseases, which has helped drive meaningful progress in the control, elimination and eradication of NTDs.
 And Johnson & Johnson is continuing to push this work forward.
 This month, the company announced a new commitment to the Kigali Declaration on neglected tropical diseases, which aims to put commitments to achieve the United Nations Sustainable Development Goal 3 target on NTDs into action.
 Johnson & Johnson’s commitment will include—among other efforts to fight NTDs—expanded research into dengue.

-For National Dengue Awareness Month, we spoke to two Johnson & Johnson experts to learn more about this NTD and the work underway that may help curb its spread.
+For World Neglected Tropical Disease Day, we spoke to two Johnson & Johnson experts to learn more about this NTD and the work underway that may help curb its spread.

 You can get dengue more than once.

 The dengue virus is primarily transmitted by the bite of the infected Aedes species of mosquito, which also transmits Zika, chikungunya and other viruses.
 When a mosquito feeds on blood, it ingests any viruses or parasites living there—which are then transmitted via saliva to the next person the mosquito bites.
 Once infected with dengue, mosquitoes can transmit it during their life span.

 Right now, more than 50% of the human population is living in dengue virus endemic areas, and that percentage is expected to rise worldwide.